F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

   - Cloudwatch Alarms<br>
   These alarms are used to trigger scale Up / Down events.
   - Auto Scale Group<br>
-  By default, the number of auto scaled instances is set to 1 and the Max is set to 8.
-We recommend you launch the solution with 1 instance to start.
+  By default, the number of auto scaled instances is set to 1 and the maximum is set to 8.
+We recommend you launch the solution with 1 instance to start, and increasing this to at least two by [updating the stack] (#restoring-or-upgrading-the-solution).

+---

 ### Restoring or upgrading the solution
 Certain elements of this deployment can be updated with the CloudFormation stack itself.
 This is referred to as *updating the Stack*.
 For instance, anything that causes the Auto Scale Launch Configuration to update, like changing the AMI IDs (to upgrade from one BIG-IP version to another), instance sizes, scaling thresholds, and many others, requires updating the stack.

 Clustering is only done within a Launch Configuration ID basis, so any changes that result in a new Launch Configuration require the following procedure.

-  1. Backup your BIG-IP configuration (ideally the cluster primary, but must be run on an instance created from the original stack configuration) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive and store it in a secure location (such as the S3 bucket created by this solution):<br> ```# tmsh save /sys ucs /var/tmp/original.ucs```
+  1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive and store it in the S3 bucket created by the solution in folder called /backup:<br> ```# tmsh save /sys ucs /var/tmp/original.ucs```

-  2. On AWS, take note of the Instance IDs in your existing Auto Scaling Group.
-This is optional, but helps to differentiate the new Instances from the existing ones after you update the stack in step 3.
-To view the existing Instance IDs, click Auto Scaling Groups and then click the Auto Scale group that was created.
-This name uses the syntax *(deployment-name)-bigip-BigipAutoscaleGroup-("id")*, such as **my-deployment-autoscale-bigip-BigipAutoscaleGroup-1V6U160O0Q2UM**.
-Click the Instances tab, and then note the Instance IDs and the Launch Configuration Name.

-  3. Update the Stack in AWS (click **CloudFormation > Action > Update Stack**).
+  2. Update the Stack in AWS (click **CloudFormation > Action > Update Stack**).

-  4. If you have modified the BIG-IP configuration from the original launch configuration, remove the first instance that launches from the new Launch Configuration.
-This is only required if you have manually modified the BIG-IP configuration.<br> **Important** After you click Update Stack, you have 60 minutes to upload the UCS archive to the new machine before the old one is deleted.
-Use the following procedure.

-     - Identify the new instance<br>
-     Click **Auto Scaling Groups** and then click the new Auto Scale group that was just created.
-Click the Instances tab, and then note the Instance ID with new Launch Configuration Name.

-     -  Temporarily remove the instance from the ELB by clicking **Load Balancers** and then the name of the ELB you used for this deployment.
-Click the Instances tab,  and then click the newly created instance with the new Instance ID, and then click **Remove from Load Balancer**
-     -  After performing steps 5 and 6, you add the instance back in step 7.

-  5. From the BIG-IP, upload the UCS to the new instance created by the updated stack configuration and run the UCS Update Utility using the following command:<br> ```# python /config/cloud/aws/node_modules/f5-cloud-libs/scripts/updateAutoScaleUcs --original-ucs original.ucs --updated-ucs updated.ucs```

-  6. On the new instance, load the updated UCS:<br> ```tmsh load /sys ucs /shared/tmp/updated.ucs no-license```

-  7. If you removed the instance from the load balancer in step 4, you must add new instance back to the ELB.<br>
-  From the AWS console, click **Load Balancers > Name of your ELB > Instances tab > Edit Instances** and then click the button for the new instance to add it back to ELB and click Save.
+  3. The first instance from the new Launch Config becomes the new cluster primary and looks for a UCS in that backup folder for the latest configuration.
+NOTE: It selects the UCS with the latest timestamp.
+All subsequent instances from that launch config then sync the latest configuration from the cluster primary as usual.

+---
 ### Removing the deployment

 To remove the deployment, there are few objects that need to be removed manually before you can delete the stack associated with the clustered auto scale BIG-IP CloudFormation template.